Best Tattoo Cover Up Makeup

 You might even be auditioning for a part in a play or a film but feel that a tattoo would be the wrong image for the character.

-But is it a makeup cover job something you can do yourself at home?
-And how effective is it?
+Yet is a makeup cover job, something you can do yourself at home and how effective is it?
 In this post, we’ll tell you how to cover a tattoo using conventional makeup and answer some common questions about concealing tattoos.